SHARE

 4.4/5

-Zed Attack Proxy (ZAP) scores the highest overall for all open-source vuln scanners and provides the highest rated open-source value and ease of use of the tools tested.
-Pre-installed on Kali Linux, ZAP places itself between the tester’s browser and the web application to intercept requests to act as a “proxy.”
-This tests applications by modifying contents, forwarding packets, and other user behavior simulations in a comprehensive and robust fashion.
+Zed Attack Proxy (ZAP) scores the highest overall among all open-source vulnerability scanners and provides the highest-rated open-source value and ease of use among the tools tested.
+Pre-installed on Kali Linux, ZAP places itself between the tester’s browser and the web application to intercept requests, acting as a “proxy.”
+This tests applications by modifying contents, forwarding packets, and other user behavior simulations comprehensively and robustly.

 Pros